-A: You may drive to your camping spot, but do not plan to use your vehicle as transportaion on the playa for the duration of your stay.
+A: You may drive to your camping spot, but do not plan to use your vehicle as transportation on the playa for the duration of your stay.
 This is a serious safety issue and will be strictly enforced.
-No driving will be allowed without a Burning Man DMV permit.
+No driving will be allowed without a Black Rock City DMV permit.

 - Q: Can I camp next to my car?

 A: As long as you are not in walk-in camping, you can and you should keep your vehicle at your campsite.
 You may not use it for transport around our city.
 Black Rock City is fully accessible by bicycle or on foot.

 - Q. Where is the closest airport?

 A. The nearest commercial airport with scheduled service is Reno International, 127 miles away.
 Many participants also fly from the Bay Area (San Francisco, Oakland and San Jose are about 350 miles from the event).
 Keep in mind that you will be flying on Labor Day weekend, and flights fill up quickly and are often expensive.
 General aviation aircraft may land on the playa at the temporary Black Rock City Airport which is adjacent to the event (yes, you can fly into BRC!).
 Small aircraft planning to land at Black Rock City must contact the Airport Manager at firstname.lastname@example.org well in advance.
 In addition, Burner Express Air (BxA) is a charter air service that transports Burners to and from BRC.
 You must have a Burning Man ticket in order to travel on Burner Express Air — find out more about BxA here.